 About me

 I acknowledge the Traditional Custodians of Country and recognise their continuing connections to land, waters and sky.
-I recognise that their wisdom, culture, and stewardship have sustained the wellbeing of this place for millennia.
+I recognise that their wisdom, lore, Culture, and Cultural Practices have sustained the wellbeing of this place for millennia.
+I am very grateful to be a guest on this Country for a little while, and I am trying to be a caring guest while I am here.

 You can contact me here.

-Latest Exhibitions
+Exhibitions

 2025